asafuM-56/Machine-Learning-Project/README.md

 # Machine-Learning-Project

 Author: Brandon Roman
 Professor/Supervisor: Prof. Jude Okolie

+This project was completed while in attendance at Bucknell University

 ---
 This is the Machine Learning Project for my Data Analysis Class